rancher/elemental/docs/machineregistration-reference.md

 title: ''
 ---

-There are several keys that can be configured under a `#!yaml MachineRegistration` resource spec.
+There are several keys that can be configured under a `MachineRegistration` resource spec.

 ```yaml title="MachineRegistration"

 apiVersion: elemental.cattle.io/v1beta1
 kind: MachineRegistration
 metadata: